MaiTaiTom’s Best Restaurant Of 2015 Award Winner

 For dessert, we shared Union’s “Signature Dessert”…Olive oil cake with salted honeycomb gelato (above).
 The previous week when I was at a UCLA football game (back when they were still good), someone overheard me talking about our upcoming reservation at Union, and they highly recommended the olive oil cake.
 It was good but not nearly as good as the other two desserts we inhaled.

 We also ordered Gianduja Chocolate Budino (cocoa nib, truffle salt, Ligurian olive oil) and a Bay Leaf Pannacotta with berries, balsamic and basil.

 The Gianduja Chocolate Budino (recommended by Joey) was served in a small jar.
 It was outstanding!
 Gianduja is a European style of chocolate made from chocolate and nut paste.
 It was a thick chocolate pudding with cocoa nibs topped with a brownie.
 I believe scrumptious would not be overstating this dessert.

 To be honest, we were skeptical of the bay leaf pannacotta, but Joey assured us it was delicious (and he’s never lied to us before).
-Joey was spot on… the bay leaf flavor worked really well with the berries.
-Another winning dish.
+Joey was spot on because the bay leaf flavor worked well with the berries.
+It was another winning dish.